ZhihongMai/ZhihongMai/README.md

 📊 A passionate Data Analyst. 😄 I enjoy solving complex problems by analyzing data to uncover hidden insights.
-- 🎓 I graduated from Brock University with a Master's degree in Business Economics.
+- 🎓 Graduated from Brock University with a Master's degree in Business Economics.
 - 💻 Experienced in **SQL**, **Python**, **Tableau**, and **Excel**.
 - 🌱 Exploring data visualization techniques and building interactive dashboards.
 - 📚 I'm interested in data science, business intelligence, and AI.